What UK law firms can learn from US Attorney Marketing & Advertising

 American law firm ads are a frequent source of interest to us here at MLT towers.
 Every so often another outspoken US Attorney’s ad will land in our inbox and get shared to the amusement of all.
 The most recent, sent to us by a client, was a feature on the BBC about the self-styled “Texas Law Hawk” – a young Fort Worth criminal lawyer whose ads have been causing a stir in the States.
 The Law Hawk (AKA Bryan Wilson) was even featured in a Taco Bell Superbowl commercial; such is his popularity.
 For a marketer, being featured in a Superbowl Commercial is probably akin to winning the thing for a sportsperson (or winning an Olympic Gold medal for fans of proper sport).

 These ads appear almost scandalous to lawyers in the UK.
 However, this post asks the question - is there anything we can learn from them?
 What can we take away from the unabashed advertising and immodest messages of firms across the pond?

 American V UK Law Firm Marketing

 Perhaps unsurprisingly, it is the constitutional right of our cousins across the pond to hawk their services.
-In 1977, the Supreme Court held that it law firm advertising was protected under the first amendment as Constitutional Speech, in the case of Bates v.
+In 1977, the Supreme Court held that law firm advertising was protected under the first amendment as Constitutional Speech, in the case of Bates v.
 State Bar of Arizona.
 The ad in question was sedate and decorous.
 It is hard to imagine it ever being the subject of serious litigation: